 - Bleeding between periods or heavier periods that have been caused by gonorrhoea should improve by your next period.

 - Pelvic pain and pain in the testicles should start to improve quickly but may take up to two weeks to go away.

-If you have pelvic pain or painful sex that doesn’t improve see your doctor or nurse as it may be necessary to have further treatment or to investigate other possible causes of the pain.
+If you have pelvic pain or painful sex that doesn’t improve, see your doctor or nurse.
+It may be necessary to have further treatment or to investigate other possible causes of the pain.

 What happens if gonorrhoea isn't treated?

 Only some people who have gonorrhoea will have complications.

 If gonorrhoea is treated early it’s unlikely to cause any long-term problems.
 However, without effective treatment, the infection can spread to other parts of the body.